sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 <iframe src="https://player.vimeo.com/video/121404093" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Managing contacts is an integral part of your marketing campaigns lifecycle.
-From our [contacts]({{site.marketing_campaigns_url}}/contacts) page, you can add, upload, and delete your contacts.
+From our [Contacts]({{site.marketing_campaigns_url}}/contacts) page, you can add, upload, and delete your contacts.

 {% info %}
 Your first 2,000 contacts are free.
 {% endinfo %}

-To add your contacts, just click the "Add List" or "Segment" button and then select your upload method.
+{% anchor h2 %}
+Uploading Contacts
+{% endanchor %}

+Contacts can be added to your contacts database via the API or using a CSV file through the SendGrid Customer Portal.
+If you have any issues, please see our Troubleshooting Guide.

+{% warning %}
+Email is the unique identifier for your Contacts Database.
+This means you cannot add the same email to your contacts database twice, doing so will cause the original record to update all fields passed to the information in the most recent update.
+Updates to your contacts cannot be rolled back.
+{% endwarning %}

+**To add contacts:**
+1. Navigate to **Marketing Campaigns** and then click **Contacts**.
+1. In the top right-hand corner, click **Add List or Segment**.
+1. Click **Upload CSV**.
+1. In the **Upload** tab, select the list you want to add your contacts to, or click **Add to New List**.

    For information about how many contacts come with your package, please refer to our [pricing page]({{site.pricing_url}}).

 ![]({{root_url}}/images/add_list_or_segment_button.png)